asuzuki-asuzuki/Ad-SpatialAnalysis_2024/TME scoring/STEP3-2_Detect_PMregions/README.md

 cate_num <- length( names(col_names))
 ```

-As the radius is extended, the cumulative values are calculated by weighting the surrounding TMEscore by distance.
+As the radius is extended, the cumulative values are calculated by weighting the surrounding TME score by distance.
 However, it is the aggregate value at the largest radius that is used in the analysis.

 ``` R:PMregion_detection.r